2025

 Led by Joseph Upile Matola, Economist, South African Institute of International Affairs

-It will focus on sovereign debt issues.
-It will examine current debt restructuring mechanisms and advocate for comprehensive reforms to ensure financial stability and sustainable development.
-The goal is to develop strategies that enable countries to manage debt effectively and redirect resources towards growth and development.
+It focused on sovereign debt issues.
+It examined current debt restructuring mechanisms and advocated for comprehensive reforms to ensure financial stability and sustainable development.
+The goal was to develop strategies that enable countries to manage debt effectively and redirect resources towards growth and development.

 Working Group 3